 Even something like a rubber raft for the Water Slide will go kaboom.

-Having a guest named "Atomic" in RCT 3 makes certain rides explode when they crash.
+Having a guest named "Atomic" in RCT 3 makes peeps fly very far when the ride vehicles explode.

 Made of Iron: In the third game, the peeps are invincible.
 They can and will survive falling from great heights, being flung from coasters, being hit by coasters, blown up and staying in the water for hours.
 All while smiling and cheering.